Akira Kurosawa: Two epics (1978–1986)

 In 1977, George Lucas released Star Wars, a wildly successful science fiction film influenced by Kurosawa's The Hidden Fortress.
-Lucas, like many other New Hollywood directors, revered Kurosawa and considered him a role model and was shocked to discover that the Japanese film-maker was unable to secure financing for any new work.
+Lucas, like many other New Hollywood directors, revered Kurosawa and considered him a role model, and was shocked to discover that the Japanese filmmaker could not secure financing for any new work.
 The two met in San Francisco in July 1978 to discuss the project Kurosawa considered most financially viable: Kagemusha, the epic story of a thief hired as the double of a medieval Japanese lord of a great clan.
 Lucas, enthralled by the screenplay and Kurosawa's illustrations, leveraged his influence over 20th Century Fox to coerce the studio that had fired Kurosawa just ten years earlier to produce Kagemusha, then recruited fellow fan Francis Ford Coppola as co-producer.

 Production began the following April, with Kurosawa in high spirits.
 Shooting lasted from June 1979 through March 1980 and was plagued with problems, not the least of which was the firing of the original lead actor, Shintaro Katsu—known for portraying the popular character Zatoichi—due to an incident in which the actor insisted, against the director's wishes, on videotaping his own performance.
 (He was replaced by Tatsuya Nakadai, in his first of two consecutive leading roles in a Kurosawa movie.)
 The film was completed only a few weeks behind schedule and opened in Tokyo in April 1980.
 It quickly became a massive hit in Japan.
 The film was also a critical and box office success abroad, winning the coveted Palme d'Or at the 1980 Cannes Film Festival in May, though some critics, then and now, have faulted the film for its alleged coldness.
-Kurosawa spent much of the rest of the year in Europe and America promoting Kagemusha, collecting awards and accolades and exhibiting as art the drawings he had made to serve as storyboards for the film.
+Kurosawa spent much of the rest of the year in Europe and America promoting Kagemusha, collecting awards and accolades, and exhibiting the drawings he had made to serve as storyboards for the film.

 Sidney Lumet (pictured) successfully requested that Kurosawa be nominated as Best Director for his film Ran at the 58th Academy Awards; the award was won by Sydney Pollack.